Cookies on the Healthspan site

 The low/no offer seems to fall broadly into two categories – mass-market products with internationally recognisable labels made by the giants of the industry, and tiny, artisan producers who specialise in the field, available through small online businesses.

 The list of products below is far from exhaustive, but aims to be a round-up of some of the biggest names and the best the industry has to offer.
-Whether a drink is any good is a matter of personal taste, which is why these reviews are more about deciding if a product is good at what it is designed to do: how complex are the flavours, how much balance is there, are the products refreshing, does the flavour last, is there the right level of sweetness or acidity, and how intense are the aromas and flavours.
+Whether a drink is any good is a matter of personal taste, which is why these reviews are more about deciding if a product is good at what it is designed to do: how much balance is there, are the products refreshing, does the flavour last, is there the right level of sweetness or acidity, and how intense are the aromas and flavours.

 Unlike many lagers, this is brewed in Italy and imported, which might explain why it's expensive.
 It's the right colour, has a good bubble to it and a good head.
 It doesn't smell of Peroni, though.
 Very light, lemony hops, cloves – more like a new wave IPA than a lager, but it does smell of beer.